 Known as Scotland’s most famous electronic music venue, Sub Club is a place you must go to if you’re looking for a great night out.
 No matter what kind of music you’re into, there’s something for everyone; house, techno, electro, disco, bass music is regularly played here.
 The low ceilings and general size of the room keeps it intimate but attracts the very best for DJs from around the world.

 Whether you’re into traditional pubs or lively night clubs, you’re sure to find a place that you will love in Glasgow.
 These are just a few recommendations from us but there are many other places to visit and things to do in Glasgow so see what else you can find.
-If you’re staying with us at Point A Hotels, don’t hesitate to ask reception for some more advice about the best pubs, bars and clubs in Glasgow.
+If you’re staying with us at our Glasgow hotel, don’t hesitate to ask reception for some more advice about the best pubs, bars and clubs in Glasgow.
+Read more on Glasgow's best music venues.

 Glasgow is full of things to do and places to go, meaning your days will be packed with excitement.
 But sometimes it’s nice to sit down and relax and what better place is there to go for this than a nice, cosy tea room?
 If you’re looking for somewhere that will serve up delectable cup-cakes and scones and possibly a cheeky glass of fizz, then you’re in for a treat as Glasgow has more than a few!
 We have narrowed the list down to the top 5 places to go for afternoon tea in Glasgow to help you decide so read along now.